 “Our research collaboration with the MAS reveals key opportunities for central bank innovation to play an important role in easing wholesale payment flows globally and improving settlement outcomes,” said Michelle Neal, Head of the Markets Group at the New York Fed.

-The implications of the introduction of CBDCs will depend to a large extent on their design features, as we discussed here.
+The implications of the introduction of CBDCs will depend to a large extent on their design features.
 The choice of retail or wholesale use cases is therefore an important one for central banks.

 Wholesale CBDCs could introduce additional cost savings or boost productivity by removing frictions in the financial system.
 One of the objectives of a retail CBDC is to increase financial inclusion, especially in less-developed economies.